• A celebration of learning

 Collaborative Writing

 Speak with the power of your pen (or pencil!)
-You’ll be given six prompts, from each of the six subject areas, ranging from creative scenarios to explore to persuasive arguments to make.
-Two easy rules to remember: as a team you only need to write three of the six, and each of you needs to answer a different prompt.
-You’ll first have 25 minutes to prepare together, then 45 minutes by yourself to write the most compelling piece possible, then 15 minutes to review one another's work at the end.
+You’ll be given 3 Interdisciplinary prompts ranging from creative scenarios to explore to persuasive arguments to make.
+Remember: Each of you needs to answer a different prompt.
+You’ll first have 20 minutes to prepare together, then 40 minutes by yourself to write the most compelling piece possible, then 15 minutes to review one another's work at the end.
 Whether you craft a poem or compose a five-paragraph essay, make sure your work excites and challenges you, because that means it'll excite and challenge your reader too.

 *No electronic devices can be used throughout the event.